-Now, if $M$ is $T^2\times I$ or $K\ttimes I$ we took a single annulus that cut $M$ into one or two solid tori, so let this be the minimal collection.
+Now, if $M$ is $T^2\times I$ or $K\ttimes I$, we took a single annulus that cut $M$ into one or two solid tori, so let this be the minimal collection.
 Otherwise, all the annuli are vertical.
 They lie over essential arcs in the base orbifold of $M$.
-If there are $n$ singular fibres, there must be $n$ annuli separating neighbourhoods of singulars fibre from the remainder of $M$.
+If there are $n$ singular fibers, there must be $n$ annuli separating neighbourhoods of singulars fiber from the remainder of $M$.
 Consider the dual graph to the rest of the collection: it has a vertex for each region of $M\backslash\backslash C$, and an edge for each annulus, connecting the vertices of the regions it bounds.
 Take the complement of a spanning tree of this dual graph.
 This collection of annuli will cut the remainder of the orbifold into a single disc, and so will cut the remainder of $M$ into a single solid torus.
-Take these annuli as well as the ones that cut off singular fibre neighbourhoods as the minimal collection. \end{proof}
+For the minimal collection, take these annuli as well as the ones that cut off singular fiber neighbourhoods. \end{proof}